ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 We don't have to do it that way.
 We don't have to use classes.
 There's something better.

-### HTML your way
+### Custom HTML tags

-We can design and construct our custom components with the same declarative style as standard elements.
-Here's what I mean:
+We can design and construct our custom components with the same declarative style as standard elements using custom tags.
+Here's what that means:
 Before:
 ```html
 <i class="icon icon-phone"></i>